8ta4/accent/README.md

 Press `Escape` to clear any inputs that haven't been evaluated yet.

 If accessing `Escape` is inconvenient, consider remapping another key to work as `Escape`.

+> How do I play the reference speech?
+(Planned)

+Press `f`.
+This will stop any currently playing speech and start playing the reference speech from the highlighted word.

+> How do I play back my speech?
+(Planned)

+Press `d`.
+This will stop any currently playing speech and start playing the user's speech from the highlighted word.

+> How do I stop playback?
+(Planned)

+Press `Esc` to stop any playback.

+> How do I move the highlight to the next word?
+(Planned)

+Press `l` to move the highlight to the next word.
+This is inspired by the Vim command for moving the cursor right.

+> How do I move the highlight to the previous word?
+(Planned)

+Press `h` to move the highlight to the previous word.
+This is inspired by the Vim command for moving the cursor left.

+> How do I move the highlight to the last word of the line?
+(Planned)

+Press `$` to move the highlight to the last word of the line.
+This is inspired by the Vim command for moving the cursor to the end of the line.

+> How do I move the highlight to the first word of the line?
+(Planned)

+Press `0` to move the highlight to the first word of the line.
+This is inspired by the Vim command for moving the cursor to the beginning of the line.